September 29, 2014

 • Add comments on and read other stakeholder comments on concepts; title terms; synonyms; inclusion terms; exclusions and other Content Model parameter terms;

 • Comment on whether a category is in the right place;

 • Comment on whether the category is useful for Primary Care; Research; Clinical;

-• Make proposals to change ICD categories;
+• Make proposals to change ICD categories, supported with references;

 • Offer to assist in translating ICD into other languages